Estonia Company Registration, Expert Business Setup Services

 • What is e-Residency?

-E-Residency is a program offered by the Estonian government that provides non-residents with a digital ID card, known as an e-Resident card.
-This smart card enables digital signature capabilities, allowing you to sign documents, verify your identity online, and access governmental electronic services, including company registration and management.
-E-Residency facilitates the process of starting and running a business in Estonia entirely online.
+E-Residency is a program that provides non-residents with a digital ID card, enabling them to sign documents, verify identity, and access Estonian e-services, including company registration and management.

 • How can I apply for e-Residency?

-You can apply for e-Residency by completing the online application form available on the official e-Residency website.
-The application involves providing personal information, submitting identification documents, and paying a state fee.
-Once approved, you can pick up your e-Residency starter kit at designated locations worldwide.
+Apply for e-Residency through the official website.
+The process involves submitting personal information, identification documents, and a state fee.
+Approved applicants can collect their starter kit at designated locations worldwide.

 • Do I need to hire a local director or employees for my Estonian enitity?